Subsystems

 The shape of the engine

 Legaia is a fairly typical late-90s PSX RPG engine, but with a twist: most of the gameplay logic doesn't live in the main executable.
-SCUS_942.54 contains the boot path, low-level I/O, the asset dispatcher, the move-table VM, the motion VM, and the audio / renderer libraries — about half the runtime.
-The other half lives in RAM overlays that the disc loads on demand: title screen, town, battle, menu.
-Two of the runtime VMs (the field/event VM and the effect VM) live in those overlays.
+SCUS_942.54 contains the boot path, low-level I/O, the asset dispatcher, the move-table VM, the motion VM, and the audio / renderer libraries - about half the runtime.
+The other half lives in RAM overlays that the disc loads on demand into one shared window.
+There are fewer of them than the subsystem list suggests: the slot-A family (field/town 0897, battle 0898, menu 0899, cutscene/STR 0970, and the minigames) all load at the same base and are mutually exclusive, while the world map, save, shop, level-up, and options are subsystems inside the field and menu overlays, not separate ones.
+Two of the runtime VMs (the field/event VM and the effect VM) live in these overlays.

 Bootstrap and asset plumbing